Lekki-Ikoyi Link Bridge: Design and construction

 The bridge is the first cable-stayed bridge to be built in Nigeria and was constructed by Julius Berger Nigeria.
-The bridge has a 9-metre headroom above water level in order to allow for the ≈flow of maritime traffic.
+The bridge has a 9-metre headroom above water level in order to allow for the flow of maritime traffic.

 Operation

-The bridge is a toll bridge and its use is restricted to private and commercial vehicles with a total seating capacity not exceeding 26.
+The bridge is a toll bridge, although tolls have not been charged since the 2020 Lekki shooting and the End SARS protests.
+Its use is restricted to private and commercial vehicles with a total seating capacity not exceeding 26.
 The toll gate is located at the Lekki end of the bridge.
 Tolling has been controversial with some Lagosians believing that since the bridge was built with public funds, its use should be available at no cost.

 The Lagos State government, on the other hand, has argued that the collection of tolls is not only required to maintain the bridge but also to generate funds for building other bridges to link parts of Lagos.
 The waterway above which the bridge is built is owned and controlled by the Federal Government of Nigeria.